-I’ve always loved reading, but when my boys were born, the only thing I read was diaper labels, rash cream descriptions, and ingredient lists.
-As they grew, I never had time to read.
+You see, when I was in the midst of those first few years of parenting, the only thing I read was diaper labels, rash cream descriptions, and ingredient lists.
+I just didn’t have the time or energy to read books.
 Well, that isn’t entirely true.
-I’d read aloud to them all the time, but I didn’t read books outside of those with pictures.
-And, quite frankly, I forgot how much I enjoyed it.
+I’d read aloud to them all the time, but I didn’t read books outside of those written for children with lots of pictures.

 The first two books I mention are geared toward parents in general, but I feel they speak to us as mamas on a much deeper level.
 The last two books are for us as women, challenging us to become the very best version of ourselves.
 I hope you find this list to be as enlightening as I have.